 It is not so long ago that I mentioned adding some feed to one of our bee colonies.
 We had three go into the winter and all survived the worst of the weather.
 One, though, was rather weak and had not put away enough stores to last the winter so we have been keeping an… Continue reading And then there were two

 The season is long here in a sheltered pocket near the south coast, much longer than in other parts of the country.
 Our bees are still putting honey away, the heather is still in flower, although it emerged rather early this year, and the ivy and other late season plants are yet to open.
-It… Continue reading Getting the bees ready for winter, but this week Dad and I began some preparations.
-Continue reading
+It… Continue reading Getting the bees ready for winter

 Tomatoes, chillies, sweet peppers, and other such crops, need good fertile conditions to grow well and continue cropping throughout the season.
 Tomatoes in particular put on a considerable amount of vegetative growth, and produce a large amount of fruit.
 Providing sustenance is therefore important.
 Conventional wisdom suggests that feeding should commence as the first flowers… Continue reading To feed, or not to feed